 Northface seems to be the number one brand that is counterfeit in Asia and sent across the seas to South America.
 But don’t be surprised when you see Mammut, Quecha and Columbia all on sale for crazy cheap.
 We found a store that retails ALL the fake things.
 Even some hippy Lululemon yoga wear tops.
 All albeit without the infamous Lululemon price tag.

 As you can see in the photo below there is a clear difference between the outdoor stores at home and the ones here that sell fake gear.
 65 BOB or $9.50US for a Northface jacket is kinda a big red flag that it’s not going to be a legit brand.
+This doesn’t mean that the jacket won’t serve your needs.
+Do you need a jacket to last you a life time or just one for this trip?

 Where else should you go in La Paz?